Did you know?

 History at Cornell

-The biomedical engineering department at Cornell evolved from a 45-year history of bioengineering research and education at the University.
+The school of biomedical engineering at Cornell evolved from a 45-year history of bioengineering research and education at the University.
 A formal program in bioengineering was established in 1994 with a Special Opportunity Award from the Whitaker Foundation.
 The Graduate Field of Biomedical Engineering, which administers the graduate degree programs, was approved by New York State in 1997.
-The Department of Biomedical Engineering was established in 2004.
+A Department of Biomedical Engineering was established in 2004, and the Meinig School of Biomedical Engineering was instituted in 2015.

-The faculty of the Department of Biomedical Engineering has grown to 12 members and is anticipated to grow to 15 by 2012.
+The faculty of the School of Biomedical Engineering has grown to 18 members.
 The Graduate Field of Biomedical Engineering includes more than 50 faculty members on the Ithaca campus and at the Weill Cornell Medical College in New York City.
 The Graduate Field's faculty members come from 12 different departments, which demonstrates the breadth of biomedical engineering research projects that are available to graduate students in the field.
 Many of these projects connect cellular and molecular bioengineering, along with applications of engineering principles, to current clinical problems.
 The faculty includes members of the National Academy of Sciences and the National Academy of Engineering, and fellows of the American Institute of Medical and Biological Engineers.